nahian1005002/File-and-Folder-uploader/README.md

 # client/server Application

+Summary: Implementation of both client and server sides of a file/folder uploader application with GUI using TCP/IP socket programming.

 On startup, the client program will prompt the user for the server’s ‘IP Address’ and ‘Port Number’ as well as the ‘Student ID’.
 Then the client will initiate a connection